tdesm001/chat-server/README.md

 The chat server will automatically subscribe you to the app's lobby channel.

-`token_hash` is `sha256(access_token)`.
-It represents a logged-in user.
+`token_hash` is `sha256` of either the `confidential_token` or `access_token)` (depending if the app is using confidential flow or implicit flow).
+In the case of confidential_flow, the `token_hash` should be computed by the server, and sent to the client, which will use it for login.
+If the `token_hash` is valid, it represents a logged-in user.
 If missing or if the token_hash is invalid, then the socket will only be able to read new messages and will not be able to create any messages.

 You must also provide a callback with signature `fn(err, data)`.